-Still, stock-outs, poor-quality medicines, insufficient supplies of medical products and a number of other challenges put lives at risk and endanger the progress we have made against the diseases.
+Stock-outs, poor-quality medicines, insufficient supplies of medical products and a number of other challenges put lives at risk and endanger the progress we have made.

 We are committed to ensuring that countries managing programs with Global Fund financing have the tools and information to:

 The Global Fund plays a significant role in global markets for health products related to the three diseases in order to support countries in achieving the best value for their investment.
-Through our Market Shaping Strategy, our Pooled Procurement Mechanism is used to maximize purchasing power and negotiate favorable procurement pricing and delivery terms for the health products we finance.
-Partners can learn more about the significant cost savings and benefits associated with the Global Fund’s Pooled Procurement Mechanism.
-See our Sourcing & Procurement of Health Products page for more.
+The Pooled Procurement Mechanism maximizes purchasing power to negotiate favorable procurement pricing and delivery terms for the health products we finance.

-Another tool is our innovative online purchasing platform, wambo.org, which provides access to negotiated pricing and key information for medicines and health products.
-Wambo.org provides grant recipients access to products, suppliers and negotiated/reference prices to enable them to search, select and process their own orders.
-Each order undergoes relevant internal controls with total transparency.
-For more, see our wambo.org page.
+Our innovative online purchasing platform, wambo.org, provides access to negotiated pricing and key information for medicines and health products.
+Partners can search, select, and place their own orders for quality-assured products with total transparency.

 Health products management is not only about procurement, but encompasses the whole supply chain.
 As such, we are committed to: